ibdiab/load-balancer-monitor/README.md

 3. You may then open the file in your preferred IDE or follow the instructions below to run it via terminal depending on your OS:

-4. On **Windows**, open command prompt or PowerShell and navigate to the directory you installed this. (ex.
+4. On **Windows**, open command prompt or PowerShell and navigate to the directory you installed this.
+For example:

     ```
     cd C:\Users\user\Downloads
     ```
-    )

 Run the script with

     ```